The Bankrate promise

 1. What loan do you qualify for?

-Different loan types carry different interest rates, so you’ll want to make sure you’re comparing apples to apples based on the kind of loan you can be approved for.
+Different loan types carry different interest rates, so you’ll want to make sure you’re comparing apples to apples based on the type of mortgage you can be approved for.
 For example, adjustable-rate loans typically start with a lower rate than fixed-rate loans — though that’ll change after the initial period — and 15-year loans tend to charge lower rates than 30-year loans.

 2. How much are you putting down?